Decades of Leading Excellence in Research

 When Dr. Stanley Read first joined CANFAR’s Scientific Advisory Committee nearly 30 years ago, the outlook for a person newly diagnosed with HIV was dire.
 At the time, the diagnosis of HIV was often a death sentence.
 “It was pretty bleak,” Dr. Read recalls.

 The first cases of what would eventually be known as AIDS first appeared in North America in 1981.
-That June, five previously healthy, gay men in Los Angeles appeared to have a rare lung infection. within days, other reports of similar cases of this and other rare opportunistic infections called Kaposi’s Sarcoma began to trickle in across the United States.
+That June, five previously healthy, gay men in Los Angeles appeared to have a rare lung infection.
+Within days, medical officials reported similar cases and other rare opportunistic infections called Kaposi’s Sarcoma.

 By the end of the year, there were 270 reported cases of a condition researchers had begun calling GRID (Gay-Related Immune Deficiency).
-It wasn’t until the following year that researchers at the Center for Disease Control identified the disease as Acquired Immune Deficiency Syndrome, or AIDS.
-There was no treatment, without which a patient’s life expectancy was short.
+The following year researchers at the Center for Disease Control identified the disease as Acquired Immune Deficiency Syndrome, or AIDS.
+There was no treatment.
+A patient’s life expectancy was short.

 “There was a limited understanding of what was going on, both in terms of local, Canadian, and international transmissions and disease,” says Dr. Read.
 “There were limited diagnostics and no effective treatments.”